mozilla-mobile/shared-docs/android/configure_java.md

 `/usr/libexec/java_home` is a symbolic link that points to matching Java VMs installed in your environment.

+If you are having trouble, please make sure to read this [Java Doc](https://www.java.com/en/download/help/mac_install.html) on how to install Java on your machine.
+Although this documentation highlights how to install the JRE, installing the JDK follows the same steps.

 ## Troubleshooting
 ### Get Java version
 To see what version of Java you have installed, run: